varunbala2237/pigo-stream/README.md

 ### How to Set Up and Deploy the Backend

-1. Create your own backend project.
+1. Create your own backend project, for example:
+   `server/server.js`

-2. Install dependencies by running:
+3. Install dependencies by running:
    `npm install`

-3. Create a `.env` file in the root directory and add your environment variables, for example:
+4. Create a `.env` file in the root directory and add your environment variables, for example:
    `PORT=3001`
    `FIREBASE_CONFIG=your_firebase_config`
    `SUPABASE_URL=your_supabase_url`